Yakvi/sparrow/docs/daycount.md

 ## 30. July 16, 2020 - Writing vector helpers

 I started building my vector library from a few scalar definitions (which might be eventually moved somewhere else) and vector initialization helpers.
 Nothing to write home about.

+## 31. July 18, 2020 - Writing more vector helpers

+I added Add, Subtract, Multiply and Divide functions to the different vector scenarios, as well as made extensions/shortcuts for C++.
+I then plugged it all in the viewer to test it out.

+One thing that immediately jumped to my attention that I have swapped top and bottom.
+I mean, it kind of was a point beforehand, but I'm starting to think that I need to account for the origin position during the console definition.
+Will try to tackle it next time.

+Also yay, this project is officially one "month" old!
+Or about half a year, depends on your point of view.